wware/nearly-functional-python/README.md

 * Use lots of [type hints](https://docs.python.org/3/library/typing.html) with ["mypy –strict"](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html) and flake8 for linting and to approach static typing.
 * Examples of piping multiple iterators and filters (map, filter, reduce).
-* See if piping iterators and filters can work like lazy evaluation.
-Write examples and tests.
+* See if piping iterators and filters can do lazy evaluation.
+If they can, write some examples and tests.
 * Memoization

 Python won't give you real immutability but you can use frozen data structures